Thairo Estrada Player Props: Giants vs. Marlins

-On Tuesday, Thairo Estrada (.325 batting average in his past 10 games, with four doubles, two home runs, three walks and four RBI) and the San Francisco Giants face the Miami Marlins, whose starting pitcher will be Edward Cabrera.
-First pitch is at 6:40 PM ET.
+On Wednesday, Thairo Estrada (on the back of going 1-for-4) and the San Francisco Giants play the Miami Marlins, whose starting pitcher will be Trevor Rogers.
+First pitch is at 1:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Marlins.
+He had a one-hit performance in his previous game (1-for-4) against the Marlins.

 Thairo Estrada Game Info & Props vs. the Marlins